jakejacobsen975/BinaryTrails/README.md

 # BinaryTrails

-### Here is linked all of the source code, I was unable to link the whole project because of its scale.
-However, every line of code that was written is in both of these folders.
+### Most of the code is in the Binary/Desert scripts and menu folders, although there was some code that had to be placed directly in the Assets folder because of the way that the packages are implemented.